ReadShade/ReadShade/docs/reshade/posteffects.md

 r.SceneColorFringeQuality=0
 ```

-3. **Save and Set to Read-Only**: Save the file and set it to `Read Only` to prevent accidental changes.
+3. **Save and Set to Read-Only:** Save the file and set it to `Read Only` to prevent accidental changes.

 ### Notes